hcsalmon1/TypeGo/README.md

 1. They have weird syntax
 2. They are global constants that conflict with other globals
 3. You can't print their names without manually creating string arrays or using 'stringer'
+4. There is no value checking and you can set any value

 TypeGo tries to address these issues by giving you two options.